thaunghtike-share/thaunghtike-share.github.io/_posts/2022-06-29-secure-the-docker-daemon.md

 # Generating a certificate signing request (CSR) for the the server key with the name of your host.
 openssl req -new -key server-key.pem -subj "/CN=$SERVER"  -out server.csr

+echo subjectAltName = DNS:$SERVER,IP:$SERVER,IP:127.0.0.1 >> extfile.cnf
+echo extendedKeyUsage = serverAuth >> extfile.cnf
 # Sign the key with your password for a period of one year
 # i.e. generating a self-signed certificate for the key
-openssl x509 -req -days 365 -in server.csr -CA ca.pem -CAkey ca-key.pem -passin "pass:$PASSWORD" -CAcreateserial -out server-cert.pem
+openssl x509 -req -days 365 -in server.csr -CA ca.pem -CAkey ca-key.pem -passin "pass:$PASSWORD" -CAcreateserial -out server-cert.pem -extfile extfile.cnf

 # For client authentication, create a client key and certificate signing request
 # Generate a client key with 2048-bit security